top of page

 Description - (What If, 40 Turns) Braxton Bragg has turned his army north and is resolved to retake Nashville and liberate central Tennessee from the unlawful occupation by Union forces under the command of William Rosecrans.
 (This scenario has no victory hexes, and both sides are exactly equal in number)

 Analysis - Another fun scenario which is often overlooked.
 An equal force meeting engagement type of battle where the two sides are on a collision course between Franklin and Spring Hill, Tennessee.
 A nice setup for a Multiplayer game as well.
 The number of roads in this scenario are limited which will force both sides to use alternate trails and paths to outflank their opponent.
-The cavalry numbers are nearly equal but the Confederates have more units and better quality in the mounted arm.

 107.jpg